PrasannaPandugula/my-hashnode-repo/cmhhy7rm6000102js3mmvbmvb.md

 ### Service vs Ingress

-* Service: it handles internal networking and ensures stable IPs and Pods.
+* **Service**: it handles internal networking and ensures stable IPs and Pods.

-* Ingress: it provides smart routing SSL termination, and single-entry access for multiple apps.
+* **Ingress**: it provides smart routing SSL termination, and single-entry access for multiple apps.

 ## Kubernetes DNS and Service Discovery

 In a traditional world, apps need IP addresses to communicate.
-But in Kubernetes, Pod IPs **change frequently** whenever Pods restart or reschedule.
+However, in Kubernetes, Pod IPs **change frequently** whenever a Pods restarts or reschedules.

 ### Service Discovery

-* Applications automatically communicate with each other without hard-coding IPs
+* Applications automatically communicate with each other without hard-coding IPs.

 * In Kubernetes, every **Service** automatically gets a **stable DNS name** and a **cluster-internal IP**.